 How much does it cost to cash a cheque?

 If you use a cheque cashing service, you will likely be charged a percentage fee, as well as a processing fee.
-Depending on the provider you choose, this will generally be a percentage fee of between 3% and 6%, and a flat fee of between £1 and £5 per cheque.
+Fees can vary significantly depending on the provider.
+There will generally be a percentage fee of between 4% and 9%, and a flat fee of between £1 and £6 per cheque.

 This means that the cheapest place to cash a cheque may vary based on the size of the cheque.
 If you have a larger cheque that needs to be cashed, it’s probably worth finding a cheque-cashing provider that charges a flat fee as opposed to a percentage fee.